Graduates

 #1 Finesse your AI stack

 Everyone uses ChatGPT.
 "I use AI" is not a skill.
-You’ll get noticed once you build workflows and use cases, applicable to the job you want.
+You’ll get noticed once you build functional workflows and use cases, applicable to the job you want.
 Perplexity, Claude, Notion, Paper.
 Know what you'll use and why.
-Showcase your stack.

 You have less experience than everyone else in the room, your only strength is your capacity to grow.
 Own it and show your real self: how you grew up, what you navigated, what makes you weird (avoid TMI).
 Interviewers live for stories.